Arabic calligraphy: Other scripts

-The Thuluth and Nasta'liq and Diwani script are other scripts used for Arabic scripting.
+The Thuluth, Nasta'liq and Diwani scripts are other scripts used for Arabic scripting.

-The Thuluth script used during the medieval times is known as one of the oldest scripts to exist.
-The script was used on mosques and for Quranic text due to the appearance of the text.
+The Thuluth script, used during the medieval times, is known as one of the oldest scripts to exist.
+The script was used in mosques and for Quranic text due to the appearance of the text.

 The Nasta'liq script is used more for Persian than Arabic scripting.
-Because of the upward slant to the left, the script is seen as different from the other scripts.
-The cursive look creates an elegant look when creating.
+Because of the downward slant to the left, the script is seen as different from the other scripts.

-The Diwani Script was created during the Ottoman era.
+The Diwani script was created during the Ottoman era.
 The lining and lettering of this script creates a sense of closeness when writing.
-Due to this reason, it's difficult to read since the letters intertwine.
+Due to this reason, it is difficult to read since the letters intertwine.